 The festval takes place at the Eastbridge Hospital in the centre of Canterbury.

 The 9th Edition will combine the best of both worlds.
 We will be in Canterbury from 27 – 31 March and online for those for whom Canterbury is too far.
 We welcome visitors from near and far for the full week or for one session.
 Access is always free though we ask you to book.

-The festival aims to bring diverse work from across the world, introducing a UK audience to the European tradition of radio drama often anchored in soundscape whilst celebrating our own more text based tradition.
-The festival provides a UK audience with the rare pleasure of listening to radio drama in other languages, supported by English language translations of the script.
+The festival aims to bring diverse work from across the world, introducing a UK audience to the European tradition of audio drama often anchored in soundscape whilst celebrating our own more text based tradition.
+The festival provides a UK audience with the rare pleasure of listening to audio drama in other languages, supported by English language translations of the script.
 The festival also brings together work from national broadcasters with that of emerging independent producers and is proud that the major prizes have largely been awarded to this exciting but lesser known work.

-Alongside the professional festival, an outreach programme takes the opportunity to make radio drama into local schools and community groups, culminating in a community showcase on the last Saturday of the festival.
+Alongside the professional festival, an outreach programme takes the opportunity to make radio drama into local schools and community groups, culminating in a Community Showcase on the last Saturday of the festival.

 We’ve recently produced a radio drama for People with Dementia and run a pilot for a Young People’s Radio Drama Festival.